Natasha-Warder/MCA-2024/README.md

 ### Rendering Spectograms
 The following images show waveforms (1st layer) and spectograms per audio track (2nd layer) with log space frequencies that have been extracted as CSV files.

+### Drunk Piano
 <img title="a title" alt="Alt text" src="/images/drunkpianoweek8.png">

+### Andante
 <img title="a title" alt="Alt text" src="/images/andanteweek8.png">

+### Our Own Melody
 <img title="a title" alt="Alt text" src="/images/ourownmelodyweek8.png">

-### CSV Files
-link to folder with [csv files](https://gla-my.sharepoint.com/my?id=%2Fpersonal%2F2660237w%5Fstudent%5Fgla%5Fac%5Fuk%2FDocuments%2FMA%20FILES%2FWEEK%208%20CSV&ct=1733493944870&or=OWA%2DNT%2DMail&cid=b413a9ec%2D575d%2D96a1%2Df8c7%2Daed9b6efa1e1&ga=1)

 Time-frequency analysis has an advantage over waveform-based analysis by providing a simultaneous view of both time and frequency information.
 While waveform analysis typically focuses on either time or frequency domains separately, time-frequency methods reveal how a signal's frequency components evolve.
 This could be useful for analysing non-stationary signals, such as speech, music, or biological data, where frequency content changes over time.
 Time-frequency analysis is better suited for understanding dynamic and complex signals by capturing both temporal and spectral details.

+### CSV Files
+link to folder with [csv files](https://gla-my.sharepoint.com/my?id=%2Fpersonal%2F2660237w%5Fstudent%5Fgla%5Fac%5Fuk%2FDocuments%2FMA%20FILES%2FWEEK%208%20CSV&ct=1733493944870&or=OWA%2DNT%2DMail&cid=b413a9ec%2D575d%2D96a1%2Df8c7%2Daed9b6efa1e1&ga=1)

 # Week 9: Analysing and Extracting Audio from Data